 Read these tips on how to create a successful online portfolio and also this article on 60 ways to create a successful website.

 Focus on Local SEO

-SEO doesn't have to be complicated, especially if you're just hoping to appear higher in the search engine results for 'local' terms, e.g. 'Graphic Designer Cardiff'.
-Read this really helpful Local SEO Guide for some tips and tricks.
+SEO doesn't have to be complicated, especially if you're hoping to appear higher in the search engine results for 'local' terms, e.g. 'Graphic Designer Cardiff'.
+Read this beneficial Local SEO Guide for some tips and tricks.
 Or consider watching some video tutorials via Lynda.com.

-Twitter is still effective for building new contacts and getting noticed.
-It's how I built Creative Boom and secured over tens of thousands of followers.
+Twitter is still useful for building new contacts and getting noticed.
+It's how I created Creative Boom and secured over tens of thousands of followers.
 Get yourself micro-blogging and engage with other people.

 Show off your expertise

 When I faced tough times during the recession of 2008, I decided to start my blog, writing helpful content and tips for other businesses.
 I'd share my trade secrets and help others to resolve problems, all through articles on my website.
 It meant that people saw my skills and expertise.
 They could see that I was able to provide the services I said I could.
 Do the same for your own business.
 Start putting content out there that will impress, educate and attract potential clients.
 It builds trust and credibility – something that is essential for any freelancer.

 Collect the names and contact details of all the clients you've ever worked with, including any prospects, and develop your customer database.
 Create an excel spreadsheet and keep it updated.
 Using this database, you can now do several things – you can see the type of customers you could be targeting, and you can find ways to target them.

 Marketing is about raising the profile of your business.
 It's about presenting yourself to the world and attracting clients that want to work with you.
 Get your profile right and start to get out there.
 Use your new 'database' to target businesses.
 Go to networking events, get listed on directories.
 Do everything you can to get noticed.
 Read 100 inspiring ideas to market your business, and you'll be on the right track.